jsirianni/ZFS-Auto-Deploy/README.md

     - You should use a throw away email because the password is stored in plain text!!!
       - It is important to note that the email specified in zed.rc can be a real email address, as it is the recipient.

-  - Striped vDevs (RAID0, RAID10) will be supported in a later release.
+  - Striped VDEVs (RAID0, RAID10) will be supported in a later release.